masteree108/VoTT_NTUT_WIN10_repo/README.md

 ##  Create a new project

 ###  New project
-Go back to the home page and press New Project to create a project
+Go back to the home page and press New Project to create a project.
 ![](https://i.imgur.com/awsb5BL.png)

 ###  Project Setting

 #### Project Name
 You can create an arbitrary project name.
-For convenience, you can make the project name the same as the video name
+For convenience, you can make the project name the same as the video name.

 #### Security Token
 You need to select the NTUTDrone_Token you just set.

 #### Video Fame Extraction Rate
-The user can set the Fame Extraction Rate for a movie.
+The user can set the Fame Extraction Rate for a video.
 The higher the Fame Extraction Rate (ex.30 FPS)is, the larger the data set will be, but the more time it will take, and the lower the Fame Extraction Rate (ex.6 FPS) is, the smaller the data set will be, but the less time it will take.
 ![](https://i.imgur.com/gJ6vWLE.png)

 #### Source Connection
-The user can choose the path from which to enter the video to track, as shown in the following image using Local file System(C:\Drone_Source)
+The user can choose the path from which to enter the video to track, as shown in the following image using Local file System(C:\Drone_Source).

 **If you want to share VoTT project with other user, please set the same path**

 ![](https://i.imgur.com/23wViLg.png)
 ![](https://i.imgur.com/fl5znJz.png)

 #### Target Connection
-The user can choose the VoTT export path,as shown in the following image using Local file System(C:\Drone_Target\Drone_036) **If you want to share VoTT project with other user, please set the same path**
+The user can choose the VoTT export path,as shown in the following image using Local file System(C:\Drone_Target\Drone_036).

+**If you want to share VoTT project with other user, please set the same path.**

 ![](https://i.imgur.com/AR9xnrj.png)
 ![](https://i.imgur.com/C7VzdnN.png)